Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 However Spike did not lie Yaharia CSD stoped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore spike wouldn't know either

-Max fights and Defeats Bursun by using his white hole abilty or by using the Cyber.Beast of every one else but unlike Bursun he does not forcefully take their power
+Max fights and Defeats Spike by using his white hole abilty or by using the Cyber.Beast of every one else but unlike Spike he does not forcefully take their power

 ### 12. Return With The Elixir
 Episodes: 51, 52